ivotron/varsys16/main.md

 execution step, a docker container is instantiated and constrained with a value for CPU quota.
-It is reasonable to assume that the performance of CPU w.r.t. quota allocations resembles a monotonically decreasing function (as in Figure 1), thus, we can select a random value within the valid tunable range (or alternatively the highest) and climb/descend until we get to the desired performance for the microbenchmark(s) on the target machine.
+It is reasonable to assume that the performance of CPU w.r.t. quota allocations resembles a monotonically decreasing function as shown in Figure 1, thus, we can select a random value within the valid tunable range (or alternatively the highest) and climb/descend until we get to the desired performance for the microbenchmark(s) on the target machine.
 When multiple microbenchmarks